partach/ha_revpi/README.md

 ```
 sudo chown +x run-home-assistant.sh
 ```
-now run the container to start HA (this is reboot safe due to options given when constructing the container).
+now run the container to start HA (this is reboot safe due to options given when constructing the container).<br>
 Meaning when all goes well you don't have to ever run this start up script again (unless you want to change parameters).

 ```